The Locality team is a multi-disciplinary team that offers support to 92 schools across Doncaster.

 Our aim is to support other professionals and the systems around the young person to make sure that any interventions and support they get improves their mental health and wellbeing.
 We do this through information gathering and clinical formulation, which helps all involved develop a better understanding of the young person’s needs.
-A clinical formulation uses all the information gathered to summarise the concerns and try and identify why they may be happening and also why they continue to cause a problem.
-It looks at strengths and past experiences to best understand what needs to be done to help the young person feel better.
+A clinical formulation uses all the information gathered to summarise the concerns and try to identify why they may be happening and also why they continue to cause a problem.
+It looks at strengths and experiences to best understand what needs to be done to help the young person feel better.

 - Formulation becomes the foundation of our support and is reviewed regularly.

 - We then use the formulation to develop a plan moving forward.